What is the CCPA?

 - All individuals responsible for handling consumer inquiries about company’s privacy practices – to ensure that consumer inquiries are handled appropriately under the law.

 - All individuals responsible for the CCPA compliance of the business – to ensure that the individuals responsible for compliance are informed of all the requirements of the specific sections identified.
 This means ensuring those responsible for executing their CCPA compliance program, have quality training and knowledge of the law to meet this requirement.

 Therefore, if the CCPA affects your organisation, it is important that your employees understand it and know how to comply with its requirements.

 How we can help with online CCPA training

 Our online CCPA training course, is designed to support your staff with what they need to know to comply with the Act.
-This e-learning course provides an overview of the new measures covering data privacy brought in by the CCPA and includes an Assessment to test user understanding.
+Additionally, this e-learning course provides an overview of the new measures covering data privacy brought in by the CCPA, and includes an Assessment to test user understanding.

 In addition, our training is fully customisable to meet your unique requirements.
 This could mean customising the course with your company branding, or updating the content in line with your guidance and procedures on the California Consumer Privacy Act (CCPA).

 If you have any questions on our California Consumer Privacy Act (CCPA) eLearning, or would like to book a demo, please get in touch.
 You can contact us via our contact form, or email us at firstname.lastname@example.org.